 Kaja's Models and Machinations

-Kaja’s Models and Machinations specialises in models of experimental Soviet heavy tanks produced from 1939-1957, primarily in 1:100 (15mm), 1:220 (Z gauge), and 1:285 (6mm) scales.
-A high-detail model of the KV-1 suitable for 1:56 (28mm) is also available (and I will upload it at the first opportunity), and others may be available on request.
-Other models include ancient war galleys in 1:1200 scale, tall ships from the Golden Age of Sail, primarily in 1:700 scale, and even steamships from World War I.
+Kaja’s Models and Machinations specialises in models of experimental Soviet heavy tanks produced from 1939-1957, primarily in 1:220 (Z gauge) and 1:285 (6mm) scales.
+A high-detail model of the KV-1 suitable for 1:100 (15mm) is also available (and I will upload it at the first opportunity), and others may be available on request.
+Other models include ancient war galleys, tall ships from the Golden Age of Sail, and even steamships from World War I. I am currently experimenting with some of my original designs as well, and I hope to create an entire collection of original miniatures at least as impressive as my historical collection.

 Questions and Answers